A persistent ID never changes. It is persistent.

 I don’t know when you would need the full name, maybe when you work within an assembly?

-Each ID value is unique with a model and it generally stays the same, even across SOLIDWORKS sessions.
+Each ID value is unique within a model and it generally stays the same, even across SOLIDWORKS sessions.
 There is a remark in the docs, though, that it can change with rebuilds, but I don’t remember that actually being a problem for my software.

 Once you obtained a selected object with SelectionManager.GetSelectedObject6, you can get its persistent reference ID by calling ModelDocExtensions.GetPersistReference3.
 This method returns an object that you need to cast to a byte array (in C#, at least).
 You could use integers, but the values never exceed 255.
 An example: